-It is important to note that in light of the COVID-19 pandemic, TxDOT will comply with all government and agency requirements/restrictions and consider advice from health experts before scheduling any public or stakeholder meetings.
-Should guidance allow, one in-person, open-house style public meeting will be held.
-The open house style format will allow the public to come and go any time within a two-hour period and a scripted PowerPoint presentation will be provided.
+One in-person, open-house style public meeting will be held.
+The open house style format will allow the public to come and go any time within a two-hour period (typically 6 p.m. - 8 p.m.).
+A scripted PowerPoint presentation will be provided at 6:00 p.m.
 The purpose of the public meeting is to provide a status on the development of the project and an opportunity for the public to give feedback on the design options and alternatives.